2 Kings 18 – Hezekiah’s Reign; Assyria’s Threat

 b.
 Hear the words of the great king: The Rabshakeh’s speech was intended to glorify the enemy facing God’s people.

 c.
 Do not let Hezekiah deceive you: The Rabshakeh’s speech was intended to make God’s people doubt their leaders.

 i.
 For anyone who had the spiritual understanding to see it, Judah could have started planning the victory party right then.
 It is one thing to speak against Judah, its people and leaders.
-It was another thing all together to mock the Lord God of Israel this way, and count Him as “just another god.”
+It was another thing altogether to mock the LORD God of Israel this way, and count Him as “just another god.”

 But the people held their peace and answered him not a word; for the king’s commandment was, “Do not answer him.”
 Then Eliakim the son of Hilkiah, who was over the household, Shebna the scribe, and Joah the son of Asaph, the recorder, came to Hezekiah with their clothes torn, and told him the words of the Rabshakeh.

 a.
 But they held their peace and answered him not a word: They didn’t try to argue with the Rabshakeh.
 Often, it is useless – if not dangerous – to try and match wits with this demonic logic.
 It is almost always better to keep silent and trust God, instead of trying to win an argument with Satan or his servants.

 i.
 “Silence is our best reply to the allegations and taunts of our foes.
 Be still, O persecuted soul!
 Hand over thy cause to God.
 It is useless to argue, even in many cases to give explanations.
 Be still, and commit thy cause to God.”
 (Meyer, on Isaiah)

 b.
 For the king’s commandment was, “Do not answer him”: King Hezekiah was wise enough to make this command, and his officials and the people were wise enough to obey him.